Marriage Separation Agreement (Free Forms and Templates)

 What is Meant by Living Separately?

-The couples need to note that if they choose to live together after the legal separation, alimony or spousal support will not be included as tax deductibles.
+The couples need to note that if they choose to live together after they separate, alimony or spousal support will not be included as tax deductibles.

-• When a married couple has decided to separate while they try to solve their issues but are not yet ready for divorce, in this case, the married couple creates a separation agreement to set clear their terms for living separately and divide their financial and other critical responsibilities while they are separated.
+• When a married couple has decided to separate while they try to solve their issues but are not yet ready for divorce, in this case, the married couple creates an agreement to set clear terms for living separately and divide their financial and other critical responsibilities while they are separated.

-Note: It is important to note that the court may only use the separation agreement if mutually benefitting.
+It is important to note that the court may only use the separation agreement if mutually benefiting.
 If not, the court may have no choice but to divide everything to ensure that each couple receives their fair share.

 • The third case is where a married couple would like to permanently live separately but still maintain their legal relationship status as being married.
-In this case, the couple may use the separation agreement to clarify their decision to live separately and divide their duties and responsibilities.
+In this case, the couple may use such an agreement to clarify their decision to live separately and divide their duties and responsibilities.

-There are essential elements that must be included in a separation agreement to make it legally enforceable.
-These elements include:
+There are essential elements that must be included to make it legally enforceable.

 Basic information